jdiaz/jdiaz.github.io/_posts/2018-05-24-self-documenting-code-in-perspective.md

 Now, as a English as a Second Language (ESL) speaker myself, writing readable source code can be a two step approach as one thinks in a different language and translates words.
 Although, I mostly think in English now a days, when writing / reading code, speaking can sometimes still take the virtual machine approach xD.
 Nevertheless, the more you practice and pay attention to phenomenon that is naming things in english, the better you will get.
 English is the [official computing language](https://en.wikipedia.org/wiki/English_in_computing) and therefore is critical you learn the basics such that it translates to your code.
 Specially, if you intend to work in the U.S. labor market.

-In summary, writing self documenting code frees you, as a the author of code, from requiring excessive documentation blocks in your files, if any at all.
+In summary, writing self-documenting code frees you, as a the author of code, from requiring excessive documentation blocks in your files, if any at all.
 That is not to say that comments should never be used.
 However, self-documenting code can save you time energy when maintaining code as it would read closer to English.
 Further, it does not mean you have to away with wikis.
 But, they can be left for more high level functionality aspects of a system.
 I've outlined steps that will steer other developers into hopefully writing more readable source code.